 - Collectively serves as a symbol of the Conservancy’s commitment to rigorous science via members’ regular scientific publication in high-level journals, conference appearances and public communications.

-The Science Cabinet currently includes:
+The Cabinet of Lead Scientists currently includes:

 Mike Beck, Lead Scientist, Global Marine Team